API request format

 Request signature

-You need to generate a pair of keys on your side using the RSA signature algorithm.
+You need to generate these two keys using the RSA algorithm.

 Creating request body signature